-Haluski – Fried Cabbage and Noodles is a buttery wonderful comforting dish that also has little bites of flavorful pancetta added in.
+Haluski – Fried Cabbage and Noodles is an easy Polish fried buttery comforting dish recipe that is made from egg noodles and cabbage, which also has little bites of flavorful pancetta added in.

 When I found recipes for Haluski I knew this would be a huge hit in our family the second I saw it.
 I also love that it is a great one-pot comfort meal.
 Let’s dive in and find out what this recipe is all about.

 What is the Origin of Haluski?